 If you’re staying at home to look after your child, try to get involved in local community groups and activities.
 This can help you feel connected to your community.

 Children’s behaviour can be stressful for any relationship.
 If your child with disability behaves in difficult ways, it can help to decide together how you’ll handle it so that you’re consistent.
 Talking about this regularly is a good idea.

 A psychologist or disability specialist can help you plan appropriate behaviour strategies to help your child.

-Having a child with disability can mean that there’s less time for you and your partner to spend quality time together.
+Having a child with disability can mean that you and your partner have less quality time together.
 Spending pleasurable time together, doing things you enjoy and being intimate as a couple can bring you closer – and remind you that you’re people, not just parents!

 A family member or friend might be able to babysit, or your local disability service might be able to help you find respite care or babysitters who are trained in looking after children with disability.

 It’s easy to get caught up in looking after your child’s needs, but looking after yourselves is important too.

 Part of looking after yourself is finding time to do things you’re interested in – as individuals and as a couple.
 It might be sport, music or social groups.
 A bit of time out helps you feel good – and when you feel good yourself, you’ve got more energy to put into your relationship.

 Raising children is a big job for anyone, and raising a child with disability can mean an even bigger workload.
 You and your partner don’t have to do the same things, but sharing the overall workload of child care, domestic chores and paid work is important.
 You could think about doing a weekly chart of chores and responsibilities to make sure things are fair.
 This can also help you make time each week for yourselves.